mpickpt/mana/mpi-proxy-split/README.md

 ---

-# General notes for building, testing and running on Cori supercomputer at NERSC:
+# General notes for building, testing and running on Perlmutter supercomputer at NERSC:

 The main pointers for background information on MANA are: